dwblair/riffle-turbidity/README.md

 ## Calibration Methods

-### Subsitutes for expensive standards

-The EPA Standard Method 180.1 for calibrating turbidimeters uses formazin -- an expensive, hazardous chemical -- or one of a few approved alternatives (which tend to be expensive).
+**Subsitutes for expensive standards.** The EPA Standard Method 180.1 for calibrating turbidimeters uses formazin -- an expensive, hazardous chemical -- or one of a few approved alternatives (which tend to be expensive).

 Researchers in [3] initially attempted using suspensions of skim milk for calibrating their device, but eventually determined that these suspensions changed too quickly over time to be useful as turbidity standards.
 Instead, they chose to use suspensions of hydrophilic cutting oil, which they found to be relatively stable.
 The project in [1] also followed this approach.